yjugl/yannis.computer/pages/about-010.md

 [follow this link](http://prosecco.gforge.inria.fr/personal/hritcu/students/topics/2015/micro-policies-yannis.pdf)
 to learn more more about this work.

-The next-step will be a PhD on micro-policy composition and secure compilation, with the same advisors, which I will begin in October 2015 as a
+The next step will be a PhD on micro-policy composition and secure compilation, with the same advisors, which I will begin in October 2015 as a
 [DGA](http://www.defense.gouv.fr/dga)